jQuery 4: I Can't Believe They Actually Did It

 Twenty Years Later

-jQuery's survival says something about web development.
 We've gone through Angular, React, Vue, Svelte, and countless build tools. jQuery just kept working.

-The slim build in v4 is jQuery finally saying "use the platform" for the stuff the platform does well.
-Keep jQuery for the DOM manipulation it's still good at.
+The slim build is jQuery saying "use the platform" for what the platform does well.
+Keep jQuery for DOM manipulation.
 Use fetch() for network requests.
 Use CSS for animations.
+That's more honest than most libraries manage.

 Related posts: